DAHP-MC/Spells-Api/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing Steps and Expected Outcomes

+- [ ] Tick if applicable unit tests have been added
 - [ ] If adding a spell, please remember to add it to the [README.md](https://github.com/DAHP-MC/Spells-Api/README.md).